The Skysnag Blog

 Risks of Not Implementing DMARC

 Do you know where your domain email comes from?
-Are spammers attempting to fake your email domain in order to gain access to your account and commit fraud?
-Are you following optimal email practices to ensure email delivery is high?
-DMARC answers these issues, allowing you complete control over email delivery for your company’s domain while avoiding DMARC risks.
+Are spammers trying to impersonate your domain in email communications to gain access to your account and commit fraud?
+Are you following optimal email practices to ensure optimal email deliverability?
+DMARC addresses these issues, giving you complete control over email delivery for your company’s domain while minimizing the risks associated with DMARC implementation.

-DMARC allows email domain owners to manage how their communications are processed, making it more difficult for criminals to spoof messages and make them look to have come from a trustworthy address.
+DMARC allows email domain owners to manage how their communications are processed, making it more difficult for criminals to spoof messages and make them appear to have come from a trustworthy address.

 What would happen without DMARC?

 To prevent email spoofing, domains must have an email authentication system implemented.
-SPF and DKIM, on the other hand, cannot prevent impersonation of your domain or email spoofing on their own.
-DMARC is a security component that aids in preventing this.
-SPF and DKIM protocols are combined to give 100 percent protection against exact-domain attacks.
+SPF and DKIM, on their own, are not sufficient to prevent impersonation of your domain or email spoofing.
+DMARC is a security component that helps prevent these attacks.
+SPF and DKIM protocols are combined to provide 100% protection against exact-domain attacks.

 Being a victim of a phishing scam.

 One of the risks of not implementing DMARC is being a victim of a phishing scam.
-Phishing is a deceptive method of obtaining confidential information.
-Hackers trick victims into performing specified actions by impersonating a legitimate person.
-According to the Verizon Data Breach Investigations Report 2018, phishing and pretexting (the practice of presenting oneself as someone else to obtain information) account for 93% of data breaches.
-DBIR credentials are used in 80% of all breaches.
+Phishing is a deceptive method of obtaining confidential information, where hackers trick victims into performing specified actions by impersonating a legitimate person.
+According to the Verizon Data Breach Investigations Report 2018, phishing and pretexting (the practice of presenting oneself as someone else to obtain information) account for 93% of data breaches, and DBIR credentials are used in 80% of all breaches.
 DMARC can help prevent phishing attacks and protect your domain from being used in fraudulent emails.

 Is lack of DMARC a vulnerability?

-The accuracy with which you configure your protocol determines the likelihood of your messages being delivered to your clients.
-Existing flaws in your company’s email security posture can make it more difficult for your communications to be delivered therefore posing DMARC risks.
+The accuracy with which you configure your protocol determines the probability of your messages being delivered to your clients.
+Existing flaws in your company’s email security posture can make it more difficult for your communications to be delivered, thus increasing the risks associated with DMARC implementation.

 The following are some obvious signs that your DMARC authentication scheme has a flaw: